-Over the course of summer 2021, Dún Laoghaire Rathdown County Council has worked to support businesses to operate safely and to expand their outdoor dining facilities Our priority has been to implement measures that support businesses, such as cafés and restaurants, to re-open in a manner where everyone could safely enjoy our streets.
+Dún Laoghaire Rathdown County Council works to support businesses to operate safely and to expand their outdoor dining facilities Our priority has been to implement measures that support businesses, such as cafés and restaurants, to operate in a manner where everyone could safely enjoy our streets.

 In order to support traders in our Towns and Villages through the Christmas season, the Council created a Covid 19 Seasonal Fund in 2020 to assist business/representative organisations to animate the public realm.
 A total of just over €125,000 was issued to towns and villages across the county, which helped to light up their streets and bring some seasonal cheer to Dún Laoghaire-Rathdown for Christmas.
 This fund was also made available in 2021.